-Some of us go all our lives without giving our shins much thought at all.
+Some of us go all our lives without giving our shins much thought.

 Others have an intimate—and painful—familiarity with their shin bones.